capn-damo/GURM/README.md

     If you want to remove a set, uncheck it and then choose "OK" again.
 GURM will remove the no longer needed files and refreshes your resource list in GIMP.
 The dialog closes after refreshing the lists.

   + Use it without GIMP opened:
         The script runs as well without GIMP opened.
-It works exactly the same way as with GIMP opened except it wont refresh your resource list (although there is no need for it!).
+It works exactly the same way as when started from GIMP, except it won't refresh your resource list (although there is no need for it in this case).

 4. **What GURM can't do**